-- The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations, including any representations that have been received.
-It has subsequently determined to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework. - All nesting birds, their nests, eggs and young are protected by law and it is an offence to: - intentionally kill, injure or take any wild bird - intentionally take, damage or destroy the nest of any wild bird whilst it is in use or being built - · intentionally take or destroy the egg of any wild bird - intentionally (or recklessly in England and Wales) disturb any wild bird listed on Schedule1 while it is nest building, or at a nest containing eggs or young, or disturb the dependent young of such a bird.
+- The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations.
+Negotiations in respect of matters of concern with the application (as originally submitted) have resulted in amendments to the proposal.
+As a result, the Local Planning Authority has been able to grant planning permission for an acceptable proposal, in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework. - 2 All nesting birds, their nests, eggs and young are protected by law and it is an offence - intentionally kill, injure or take any wild bird - intentionally take, damage or destroy the nest of any wild bird whilst it is in use or being built - intentionally take or destroy the egg of any wild bird - intentionally (or recklessly in England and Wales) disturb any wild bird listed on Schedule1 while it is nest building, or at a nest containing eggs or young, or disturb the dependent young of such a bird.
 The maximum penalty that can be imposed in respect of a single bird, nest or egg is a fine of up to 5,000 pounds, six months imprisonment or both.